oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/broker/ConnectionType.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/flow/src/main/scala/org/oxygenium/flow/network/broker/ConnectionType.scala)

-This file contains code related to the network broker in the Alephium project.
+This file contains code related to the network broker in the Oxygenium project.
 The purpose of this code is to define two types of connections: inbound and outbound.
 These connection types are represented by the sealed trait `ConnectionType`, which is defined at the beginning of the file.

 The `sealed` keyword means that all possible subtypes of `ConnectionType` must be defined in this file.
 In this case, there are two subtypes: `InboundConnection` and `OutboundConnection`, which are defined as objects.